Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 In good conditions a **range of up to 2km** can be achieved outdoors.

-To establish a Chibi network with Bricks, two Chibi Extensions and two Master Bricks are needed.
+To establish a Chibi network with Bricks, at least two Chibi Extensions and two Master Bricks are needed.
 Both Master Bricks can be connected to a full stack of Bricks and Bricklets, whereas one Master Brick is Battery powered and one is connected with USB.
 From a programming perspective